 Chronic Health Impairments

-To obtain disability services and accommodations, students must register with DRS by providing current and appropriate medical or professional documentation and by meeting with an DRS coordinator for an intake appointment.
-Based on the individual student's documentation, the coordinator will assess the student's functional limitations and academic needs, and from those, will determine the necessary services and accommodations for which the student is eligible.
-After registering for classes each semester, students are responsible for scheduling an appointment with their coordinator to arrange reasonable accommodations and services for that semester.
+To obtain disability accommodations and services, students must register with DRS by providing current and appropriate medical or professional documentation and by meeting with a DRS Coordinator for an Initial Appointment.
+Based on the individual student's documentation, the Coordinator will assess the student's functional limitations and academic needs, and from those, will determine the necessary accommodations and services for which the student is eligible.
+After registering for classes each semester, students are responsible for scheduling an appointment with their Coordinator to arrange reasonable accommodations and services for that semester.

-The needs of students with chronic health disorders vary widely depending on the specific disability.
-While not all students in this group will need the same kinds of services, the following services and accommodations are typical for those who qualify:
+The needs of students with Chronic Health Disorders vary widely, depending on the specific disability.
+While not all students in this group will need the same kinds of accommodations, the following accommodations and services are typical for those who qualify:

-- Strategic scheduling and advising to accommodate medical regimen or other medical needs
+- Strategic scheduling and advising to accommodate medical treatment or other medical needs

 - Permission to audio record lectures